Characterizing the Feasible Payoff Set of OLG Repeated Games: A Complete Characterization of the Feasible Payoff Set

 \section{A Complete Characterization of the Feasible Payoff Set}

 We are interested in the set of payoffs that can be achieved by a sequence of action profiles in which every generation of players plays the same sequence of action profiles.
-We call such action sequences \emph{periodic}.
-Periodic sequences are employed as equilibrium paths for folk theorems \cite[]{Kandori_1992_RES, Smith_1992_GEB}.
-We shall provide a complete characterization of feasible payoffs from periodic sequences for any $\delta$ and $T$.
+We call such action sequences and feasible payoffs \emph{stationary}.
+Stationary action sequences are employed as equilibrium paths for folk theorems \cite[]{Kandori_1992_RES, Smith_1992_GEB}.
+In this paper, we focus on stationary action sequences and feasible payoffs.
+Thus, we omit ``stationary'' whenever the meaning is clear.
+The main result in this section shall provide a complete characterization of (stationary) feasible payoffs for any $\delta$ and $T$.